 Exjade may cause serious hypersensitivity reactions (such as anaphylaxis and angioedema), with the onset of the reaction usually occurring within the first month of treatment [see Adverse Reactions (6.2)].
 If reactions are severe, discontinue Exjade and institute appropriate medical intervention.
-Exjade is contraindicated in patients with known hypersensitivity to Exjade.
+Exjade is contraindicated in patients with known hypersensitivity to deferasirox products and should not be reintroduced in patients who have experienced previous hypersensitivity reactions on deferasirox products due to the risk of anaphylactic shock.